matheusmlopess-zz/Automatic-distribution-grid-reconfiguration/README.md

 - Java

 As Java represents the main programming language of the overall MAS concept model, the OpenDSS integrates the model supported by an API method.
-The API makes possible for applications like OpenDSS to run on top of a framework such as JaCaMo.That being stated, the OpenDSS package API gives access to the program Executive and Circuit element models.
+The API makes possible for applications like OpenDSS to run on top of a framework such as JaCaMo.The OpenDSS package API gives access to the program Executive and Circuit element models.

 - JaCaMo framework for Multi-Agent Programming that combines three separate technologies: